aenglert42/so_long_Linux/README.md

   * at least one exit
   * at least one collectible
   * only one starting position
-* The map must be rectangular.
+* The map has to be rectangular.

 ## Prerequisites
 Tested on Ubuntu 20.04.3 LTS